 “This is Where it Ends”… is an album that fulfills the promises Death Metal made, yet never kept.”

 All Shall Perish’s – “This is where it ends” (Nuclear Blast, 2011), is an album that fulfills the promises Death Metal made, yet never kept.
 I absolutely love this album.
 The playing is stellar, combining what I consider to be the best attributes I have listed earlier in the article.
 I have never heard better guitar solo’s on a metal album, I mean it.
 I have been a longtime fan of old school Shred Metal, ala Yngwie Malmsteen, Paul Gilbert, Jason Becker, Marty Friedman, Cacophony, etc, this albums technicality is on par with what I consider to be the best Metal soloing ever recorded.
 Over a grinding breakdown, lead guitarist Francesco Artusato, plays a lick that is borderline impossible… and then doubles it.
-(See “A Pure Evil” 3:25-3:45) I really, really love having my ass kicked and my jaw dropped simultaneously.No matching videos
+(See “A Pure Evil” 3:25-3:45) I really, really love having my ass kicked and my jaw dropped simultaneously.YouTube responded to TubePress with an HTTP 404 - Video not found

 To say the album is full or gorgeous melodies might raise more than a few eyebrows, but I assure you, it is.
 It’s all a matter of perspective.
 In background and foreground, woven between blasts of percussion, there is always some melody present… mind you, it is the guitars that handle said melody, I am fairly certain that the vocalist doesn’t hit a single “note” for the duration of the album, which suits me fine.
 (You can make out what he is saying quite easily, which is a happy departure from the older styles of Death Metal”) Some of the departures are typical of Death Metal (keyboard interludes, intro’s and outro’s), yet when taken in context with the universally more advanced musicality of the album, they are not out of place.